beauwilliams/MSA-AUS-2020-AzureML/Notes/SSHSetup.md

 ## Copy the public key you have just generated to your clipboard

-Now we want to copy that public key to our clipboard so that we can paste it into the AzureML dashboard What we will use is the `pbcopy` function in our terminal The `pbcopy` command will need some text input, so that it can perform its function You might recognise the terms `stdin` and `stdout`, in plain terms they refer to standard-in and standard-out.
+Now we want to copy that public key to our clipboard so that we can paste it into the AzureML dashboard.
+What we will use is the `pbcopy` function in our terminal.
+The `pbcopy` command will need some text input, so that it can perform its function.
+You might recognise the terms `stdin` and `stdout`, in plain terms they refer to standard-in and standard-out.
 In a programming langauge, you might want to print some text to your terminal such as "Hello World!"